BACK

 Saint Mary's Church

 In the early part of the twentieth century, the Episcopal Bishop of Pennsylvania began to plan the construction of a cathedral that would rival the great cathedrals of Europe.
 (New York and Washington too!)
-In 1921the "Pro-Cathedral" located at Broad and South Streets downtown was closed and the plans for the new cathedral were in progress.
-The site selected in the Roxborough section of Philadelphia was roughly the geographic center of The Diocese of Pennsylvania.
+In 1921the "Pro-Cathedral" located at Broad and South Streets downtown was closed and the plans for the new cathedral were in process.
+In 1926 the site selected in the Roxborough section of Philadelphia was roughly the geographic center of the Delaware Valley.
 The Diocese paid half a million dollars to purchase slightly over one hundred acres of land.
-Ground breaking for the new cathedral was in 1932.
+Ground breaking was in 1932.
 On All Saint's Day 1934 the first Mass was held in the apse of the unfinished Chapel of Saint Mary.
 If the cathedral had been completed, it would have been the longest Gothic cathedral in the world.
 Unfortunately only the apse of the Chapel was ever completed.

 The Architects rendering of the finished Cathedral.
 Only part of the area within the circle was ever completed.